ApayRus/EngEasy-content/pages/lessons/7-possessive-pronouns/en.md

 That is your big pen.
 His old phone is good.
 Her old bag is strong.
-Our cold cup is cold.
+Our cup is cold.
-Their hot cup is hot.
+Their cup is hot.

 My doctor isn't busy.
 Your teacher is smart.